Rocket 2030

 A print of an engraving, captioned 'The opening of the Liverpool and Manchester Railway.
 Sept 15, 1830, with the Moorish Arch Age Hill as it appeared on that day'

-Rocket 200 will look back to an extraordinary period of history for the North West, and look forward to a better connected, cleaner, greener, and more equitable approach to public transport and community assets.
+Rocket 2030 will look back to an extraordinary period of history for the North West, and look forward to a better connected, cleaner, greener, and more equitable approach to public transport and community assets.
 It will chime well with national, regional, and local aspirations for communities and with Combined Authorities’ ambition for creative industries, skilled citizens, and green engineering activity.
 It will allow a new focus for the visitor economy across the region, attractive to a global market.

-Our key next steps and needs are:
+Our key next steps are:

+• Actively seek grants and sponsorships from a diverse range of partners and donors to build a robust funding package for 2024-2027.
 Please contact: karen@manchesterhistories.co.uk if you would like further information or have an enquiry about the work.